 Among all the major scientists of the twentieth century, Niels Bohr may have most wanted to be considered a philosopher.
 Bohr thought that his concept of complementarity, developed in the same weeks as Werner Heisenberg was formulating his uncertainty principle, could explain many great philosophical issues.
 Complementarity in the form of wave-particle duality lies at the core of the Copenhagen interpretation of quantum mechanics.
 Over the years, Bohr suggested complementarity could illuminate the mind/body problem, it might provide for the difference between organic and inorganic matter, and it could underlie other classic dualisms like subject/object, reason versus passion, and even free volition versus causality.
 Like any educated person of his time, Bohr knew of Kant's phenomemal/noumenal dualism.
 He often spoke as if the goal of complementarity was to reconcile opposites.
 He likened it to the eastern yin and yang, and his grave is marked with the yin/yang symbol.
 Bohr was often criticized for suggesting that both A and Not-A could be the case.
 This was the characteristic sign of Georg W.F.
 Hegel's dialectical materialism.
 Had Bohr absorbed some Hegelian thinking?
 Another Hegelian trait was to speak indirectly and obscurely of the most important matters, and this was Bohr's way, to the chagrin of many of his disciples.
 They called it "obscure clarity."
 They hoped for clarity and but got mostly fuzzy thinking when Bohr stepped outside of his "old" quantum mechanics.
 Bohr might very much have liked the current two-stage model for free will incorporating both randomness and an adequate statistical determinism.
 He could have seen it as a shining example of his complementarity.
 As a philosopher, Bohr was a logical positivist, greatly influenced by Ernst Mach.
 He put severe epistemological limits on knowing the Kantian "things in themselves," just as Immanuel Kant had put limits on reason.
 The British empiricist philosophers John Locke and David Hume had put the "primary" objects beyond the reach of our "secondary" sensory perceptions.
 In this respect, Bohr shared the positivist views of many other empirical scientists, especially Mach.
 Bohr seemed to deny the existence of an "objective reality," but clearly knew and said that the physical world is largely independent of human observations.
 In classical physics, the physical world is assumed to be completely independent of the act of observing the world.
 Copenhageners were proud of their limited ability to know.
 Bohr said:

 Free Choice in Quantum Mechanics"Free choice" is an important term in the debates about quantum mechanics and physical reality.
 It was introduced by Niels Bohr in his response to Albert Einstein's famous challenge to the "completeness" of quantum mechanics.
-Einstein, with his Princeton colleagues Boris Podolsky and Nathan Rosen, claimed that their EPR experiment requires the addition of further parameters or "hidden variables" to restore a deterministic picture of the "elements of reality."
+Einstein, with his Princeton colleagues Boris Podolsky and Nathan Rosen, are said to have claimed in their article on what is now called the EPR paradox, that quantum mechanics requires the addition of further parameters or "hidden variables" to restore a deterministic picture of the "elements of reality."
 In classical physics, such elements of reality include simultaneous values for the position and momentum of elementary particles like electrons.
 In quantum mechanics, Bohr and Werner Heisenberg claimed that such properties could not be said to exist precisely before an experimenter decides to make a measurement.
 This "freedom of choice" of the experimenter includes the freedom of which specific property to measure for.
-If the position is measured accurately, the (complementary conjugate and non-commuting variable) momentum is necessarily indeterminate.
+If the position is measured accurately, the (complementary conjugate and non-commuting variable) momentum is necessarily (sic) indeterminate.
 For many years, Bohr described the reason for this as "uncertainty," as in Heisenberg's famous "uncertainty principle."
 Bohr initially described this as an epistemological problem.
-Heisenberg's first explanation assumed that the measuring apparatus "disturbed" a particle in the act of measurement.
+Heisenberg's first explanation assumed that the measuring apparatus "disturbed" a particle in the act of measurement so that indeterminacy was ontological and independent of the observer.
 The popular but mistaken thought experiment known as "Heisenberg's Microscope" showed that low-energy long-wavelength photons would not disturb an electron's momentum, but their long waves provided a blurry picture at best, so they lacked the resolving power to measure the position accurately.
-Conversely, if a high-energy, short wavelength photon was used (e.g., a gamma-ray), it might measure momentum, but the recoil of the electron would be so large that its position became uncertain.
+Conversely, if a high-energy, short wavelength photon was used (e.g., a gamma-ray), it might measure momentum accurately, but the recoil of the electron would be so large that its position becomes uncertain.
 But Bohr showed Heisenberg was mistaken.
-One could correct for the disturbance (the recoil) but could not eliminate the limits on resolving power of the measuring instrument.
+One could correct for the disturbance (the recoil), he said, but could not ever eliminate the limits on resolving power of the measuring instrument, which is the real source of uncertainty.
 In his later years, Bohr stopped describing Heisenberg's principle as "uncertainty" and referred to it as "indeterminacy," the word Heisenberg himself had originally used (unbestimmtheit).

-Δν Δt = 1.A similar argument in space relates the physical size of a wave packet Δx to the variation in the number of waves per centimeter Δσ. σ is the so-called wave number = 1 / λ (the wavelength):
+Δν Δt = 1.A similar argument in space relates the physical size of a wave packet Δx to the variation in the number of waves per centimeter Δσ. σ is the so-called wave number = 1 / λ (the inverse of the wavelength):

 ΔE Δt = h, Δp Δx = h.This must have dazzled and perhaps upset Heisenberg.
-Bohr had used only the space and time properties of waves to derive Heisenberg's physical limits!
+Bohr had used only the abstract space and time properties of waves to derive Heisenberg's physical limits!
 Bohr was obviously impressed by the new de Broglie - Schrödinger wave mechanics.
-Could they produce a theory that did not need Einstein's point-like light particles?
-Bohr was pleased that Schrödinger's wave function provided a "natural" explanation for the "quantum numbers" of the "stationary states" in his quantum postulate.
-They are the nodes in the wave function.
-On the other hand, Schrödinger hoped to eliminate the "unnatural" quantum jumps in Bohr's quantum postulate by resonances in the wave field.
+Could wave mechanics produce a theory that did not need Heisenberg's material interactions or Einstein's point-like particles of energy (now photons)?
+Bohr was pleased that Schrödinger's wave function provided a "natural" explanation for the "quantum numbers" of the "stationary states" in his first quantum postulate.
+They are simply the nodes in the wave function.
+On the other hand, Schrödinger hoped to eliminate the "unnatural" quantum jumps in Bohr's second quantum postulate by resonances or singularities in the wave field.

 Quantum mechanics requires a fundamental "indeterminacy" that is ontological, a characteristic of the wave function whether or not it is observed.
 The experimenter can get different results, depending on the choice of measurement apparatus and the property or attribute measured.
 EPR argued (mistakenly) that entangled particles could be regarded as separate systems (the indistinguishable particles are in fact described by an inseparable two-particle wave function), and since the experimenter can choose which type of measurement to make on the first system, it would make an instantaneous difference in the state and properties of the second system, however far away, without in any way "disturbing" the second system, but violating special relativity.